mmarty12/SelfAssessment/Skills/JavaScript.md

   - `Math`: 🖐️ used
   - `Reflect`
   - `Error`: 🖐️ used
-  - `Atomics`
+  - `Atomics` h
   - `JSON`: 🖐️ used
   - `WeakRef`
   - `FinalizationRegistry`
   - `Intl`
   - `Promise`: 👂 heard
   - `console`: 🖐️ used
-  - Timers: 🎓 known
+  - Timers: u
 - Infrastructure
-  - V8
+  - V8 h
   - Node.js: 🖐️ used
   - npm: 🖐️ used
   - prettier: 🖐️ used
-  - MDN
+  - MDN h
   - TC39